William Hwang Lab

 The Hwang Lab strongly believes that the most effective team is one composed of diverse backgrounds, skills, interests and perspectives.
 We are therefore committed to fostering a diverse scientific community and welcome all individuals irrespective of gender, race/ethnicity, sexual orientation, religion, cultural background, socioeconomic status, or physical ability.
 We are dedicated to understanding and challenging our own unconscious biases, as well as educating ourselves regarding the challenges that others may face in order to nurture an inclusive workplace that is welcoming for all.

-Associate Computational Biologist Job Description
+Associate Computational Biologist

 Description:

+This training experience is ideal for preparing candidates who are interested in pursuing subsequent PhD and/or MD training.
 Ideal candidates should have a strong interest in computational genomics and oncology, prior experience in computational biology and/or machine learning research, be motivated and willing to learn new techniques, thrive in both collaborative and independent situations, and be highly organized.
+Prior ACBs have been co-first authors and co-authors on multiple high impact papers each and presented as lead authors at conferences.
 This position has a 2-year minimum commitment.
-In addition to playing a supporting role in various projects across the team, the candidate will have the opportunity to lead or co-lead an independent project during their tenure.

 Responsibilities: